gchq/gaffer-docker/kubernetes/docs/add-libraries.md

 docker build -t custom-rest:latest .
 ```

-### Add the extra libraries to the Accumulo image
+# Add the extra libraries to the Accumulo image
-Gaffer's Accumulo image includes support for the following gaffer libraries:
+Gaffers Accumulo image includes support for the following gaffer libraries:
 * The Bitmap Library
 * The Sketches Library
 * The Time Library